zowe/docs-site/docs/user-guide/ze-cics.md

    If you do not have Zowe Explorer installed, it will automatically install it for you as part of the installation.

 ### Installing from a VSIX file

+Before you perform the following steps, ensure that you have installed Zowe Explorer which is a required dependency.
+For more information, see [Installing Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-install#installing).

+If your Zowe Explorer is installed, please follow the steps below to install Zowe Explorer CICS Extension from a VSIX file.

 1. Visit the [download site](https://github.com/zowe/vscode-extension-for-cics).
 Select the **Latest** button which directs to a page that includes the latest version of `.vsix` file.
 Download it to your PC.